 pnpm add -g run-rs

-1. Now that run-rs is installed, run the package in a terminal.
+1. Run the package via the terminal with the command in the snippet below.
 Ensure to run it using the MongoDB application that you have installed already using the --mongod flag.
 Also ensure that you run it with the --keep flag becasue every time run-rs runs anew, it purges the data that existed in the database.
-Lastly, make sure that run-rs is run on a different port than 27017.
-27017 is the port that the default MongoDB server runs on when installed.
-Two servers cannot run on the same port.
-You can choose another port such as 27000.
+The --keep flag preserves the data.

 run-rs --mongod --portStart 27000 --keep